 Driven to Distraction: the Data Behind Motor Vehicle Collisions

-Driver distraction is a factor in about 4 million motor vehicle crashes in North America each year.
+Distracted driving is a factor in about 4 million motor vehicle crashes in North America each year.
 A new study from AAA found that new vehicle infotainment systems take drivers’ eyes off the road and hands off the wheel for potentially dangerous periods of time.
-It only takes a split second for a car crash to happen; entering a destination into a navigation system was shown to take, on average, 40 seconds.
+It only takes a split second for an accident to occur; entering a destination into a navigation system was shown to take, on average, 40 seconds.
 Furthermore, nearly 80% of collisions involved some form of driver inattention up to three seconds prior to the event.

 A typical vehicle today is equipped with anywhere between 50 and 70 computers, including sophisticated telematics and infotainment systems.
 Drivers can connect their phones to take advantage of hands-free calling and texting, listen to music stored on their device and even access the internet and apps.
 Those systems, especially when synced with a phone, store a vast amount of digital data related to navigation, communication and vehicle events: